• Skip to primary navigation

 The Mock PA School Interview That Got This Pre-Physician Assistant Into 5 PA Schools

-Have you been asking yourself the same question a Tolu?
+Have you been asking yourself the same question as Tolu?

 How do you prepare answers for your PA school interview without sounding rehearsed?

-The following time-stamped video snippets (along with the full video above) are from a mock PA school interview with pre-physician assistant Tolu Fasoranti.
+The following time-stamped video snippets (along with the full video above) are from a mock PA school interview with Pre-PA (turned Pre-PA consultant and Mock Interviewer) Tolu Fasoranti.
 If you are looking for an example of a stellar mock interview, this is it!
 We have included the list of questions asked in this interview along with the written transcript of her responses and our detailed analysis.

 We have extracted each video response on a per-question basis so that you can go back and review her answers.
 You will find her answers to be authentic, enthusiastic, and concise.
 She is calm and measured, and she doesn't seem nervous at all, despite feeling quite the opposite.